Where Eagles Dare

-Over this past summer (2016), I worked in Pittsburgh at a design and marketing agency.
-I worked directly under the co-founder who used to work as the VP of Creative for American Eagle Outfitters.
+I worked directly under the co-founder and former VP of Creative for American Eagle Outfitters.
 His insight and mentorship helped to guide my work throughout the summer.

 There is limited information about the projects due to a non-disclosure agreement.
 Everything on this page is public knowledge or permitted to be shown.